-Table of Contents
+Graduate Program Manual 2019-2020 Table of Contents

-Pages Chapter 1: General Advising Issues for All Graduate Students 3 Chapter 2: Advising Issues for M.A.
-Students 14 Chapter 3: Advising Issues for Ph.D.
-Students 28 Chapter 4: Advising Issues for Dual Degree Students 47 Chapter 5: Student and Faculty Responsibilities 52 Appendix I: Financial Assistance 56 Appendix II: Internship/Research Proposal 61 Appendix III: Guidelines for Student and faculty Collaborative Work on Research and Publication 62
+Pages Chapter 1: General Advising Issues for All Graduate Students 3 Prerequisites and how to complete them 4 Planning your Program of Study (due at end of first semester) 5 Program Milestones and Charts for M.A. and Ph.D.
+Students 6 Chapter 2: Advising Issues for M.A.
+Students 14 Requirements by Track 15 M.A.
+Pathways 22 Internship/Research Proposal 25 Chapter 3: Advising Issues for Ph.D.
+Students 29 Requirements by Track 30 Qualifying Exams 40 Dissertation and Defense 45 Chapter 4: Advising Issues for Concurrent Degree Students 49 Chapter 5: Student and Faculty Responsibilities 61 Appendix I: Funding and Financial Assistance 66 Appendix II: Internship/Research Proposal 71 Appendix III: Guidelines for Student and Faculty Collaborative Work on Research and Publication 72